-Before the V1422 can control the CCTV site, the operating parameters and system specifications must be defined in the configuration file.
-Programming the V1422 to customize the configuration for a specific CCTV site is discussed in NOVA V1422 CPU-Based Control and Switching System Programming Manual X834.
-A host computer using Vicon's ProTech® Windows®-based software may also be used to develop the configuration file.
+Before a CPU can control the CCTV site, the operating parameters and system specifications must be defined in the configuration file.
+Refer to NOVA V1466 Digital Control and Matrix Switching System Programming Manual X897 to choose the appropriate settings for your site from the V1466 menu-driven programming screens.

-The V1422 must be physically connected to the CCTV equipment, as discussed in NOVA V1422 CPU-Based Control and Switching System Instruction Manual X826.
-After the configuration file is defined and the equipment is installed, the remote keypads, the V1422 local keypad, and the host computer may be used to operate the CCTV equipment.
-The host computer may use any of the following software to interact with the V1422:
+After the equipment is installed and the configuration file is defined, the remote keypads and the host computer may be used to operate the CCTV equipment.
+The host computer may use any of the following software to interact with the V1466 control system:

-- Vicon's ProTech software

-- Vicon's RS-232 Command Codes

-- Other RS-232 drivers
+- Vicon's RS-232 command codes - Other RS-232 drivers.

-This manual covers the use of RS-232 command codes to control CCTV sites via a host computer.
+This manual covers the use of RS-232 command codes to control CCTV sites using a host computer when the control system is the NOVA V1466 control CPU.